richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ## 3.	设计空间形式的分析、构建、到优化生成和机器学习；
 ### machine learning
 With learning algorithms we are moving away from manually coding systems to designing systems that learn from experience.
 We are in the first steps of creating sophisticated machine learning algorithms that develop specifi c intelligence in design synthesis, building simulation, operation, control, and benchmarking[9-1]

+[9-2]
+Automating Architecture and Engineering via Machine Learning

+In computer science, parametric is considered the most primitive stage of artifi cial intelligence ( AI).
+As will be described in detail in Chapter 17, most of the major automation projects we see today in other industries are part of the second era of AI: the machine learning period.
+In this second era AI algorithms are no longer designed to perform particular tasks, but they are designed to learn without being explicitly programmed to do that task.

+Machine learning algorithms are deployed to learn from data.
+They discover patterns and develop predictive behaviors or models to do particular jobs.
+In many industries these learning algorithms do tasks like the guiding of automated cars, the maneuvering of robots, or detecting patterns in data.
+AI algorithms allow apparatuses to perform tasks in real-time without being controlled by remote equipment or human.
+In Part II we show some extraordinary examples of how fi rms are moving into further automating their workfl ows as we move into post- parametric paradigms.[9-2]